sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ##### Drafting

-The `-draft` flag can be added to the campaign create command to enable draft mode.
-No changesets will be created until the campaign is published or the changeset is individually published.
+A campaign can be created as a draft either by adding the `-draft` flag to the `src campaign create` command or by selecting `Create draft` in the web UI.
+When a campaign is a draft, no changesets will be created until the campaign is published or the changeset is individually published.
 This can be done in the campaign web interface.

 #### Updating a campaign